AT-290690/fez/README.md

 (array:push! xs (length xs) 10) ; add the value 10 at the end of array xs (array:get xs 0) ; get the first element of array xs

-; Note: set! and pop! are functions that update arrays (set! xs idx value, pop! xs).
+; Note: array:set! and array:pop! are functions that update arrays (array:set! xs idx value, array:pop! xs).
 ; If you want to update variables (scalars), use the variable helpers: var:def to define, var:set! to update, and var:get to retrieve the value.

 ; Mathematical operations